armandocomellas1/awesome-books-es6/README.md

 - Use npm as software packages system.
 - How to add external library suchg as Luxon

-## Built With
+## List of technologies

 - HTML5
 - CSS
-- JavaScript in ES6 way
+- Flexbox and CSS Grid in order to make a structure in the HTML and look nice.
 - Used Lighthouse, Webhint, Stylelint and ESlint as linters

 ## Getting Started